 5 Important Health Aspects to Consider (Part 1/2)

 Many student-athletes in team sports utilize a recruiting showcase tournament to get evaluated for a roster spot or athletic scholarship for a college program.
-In research for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed 65 college coaches and athletic directors.
+In research for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I interviewed 65 college coaches and athletic directors.
 The majority of the college coaches (especially in sports such as volleyball, soccer, baseball, softball, lacrosse, field hockey, and basketball) stated they preferred to attend a large showcase with multiple opportunities to evaluate lots of student-athletes over a few days, versus traveling to one high school match and only being able to watch a few potential recruits.
 However, as student-athletes look to impress the college coaches during these events, it’s very important that they know how to take care of their bodies before, during, and after the events.

 Every March, the National Athletic Trainers’ Association looks to spread awareness about the important work of athletic trainers.
 For March 2018, the National Athletic Training Month theme is “Compassionate Care for All.”
 Having been a college coach for 17 years and high school varsity coach for 3 years, I have learned that having quality certified athletic trainers are essential in athletes performing at their best.
 I am honored to have worked with many highly qualified athletic trainers over the years.
 I have asked two colleagues (who I have worked with for many years and highly respect), to provide some perspective for student-athletes attending a college recruiting showcase: Arianne Davis and Deanna Rosato Lewis.